 8 HACKS TO INCREASE STUDENT ENROLLMENT & RETENTION

-Get Noticed Part 2 - Advertising
+Get Noticed Part 2 - Advertising (External Promotion)

 Our 5th Hack explores the landscape of paid advertising.
 While this is a continuation from our prior post on getting noticed, it is a complex but effective tactic worthy of a full overview.

 Implementing a paid advertising strategy can be a great way to generate awareness and grow interest in your school.
 It can also be a quick way to burn through money with little results.

 Before implementing an advertising strategy, you will want to ensure that you have utilized all the available free resources at your disposal.
 We’ve previously touched on these types of resources in past postings on people finding your school and social media tactics.
 It’s important to consider that if you have been unable to realize results in your free efforts, you are less likely to see return for the money you invest in paid efforts.

 There are two primary methods for utilizing paid ads online; Paid Search and Social Advertising: